JuM24/HA-and-dementia-in-UKBB/README.md

 # HA-and-dementia-in-UKBB
 Code to reproduce emulation of target trial for the effect of the use of hearing aids on dementia in people with hearing loss in UKBB: [![DOI](https://img.shields.io/badge/DOI-10.1093/aje/kwae452-blue)](https://doi.org/10.1093/aje/kwae452).

+WARNING: the file "3_prepare_data.R" - including its entire commit history - was accidentally deleted on the 1st of October 2025.
+I am working on re-writing the code to upload again.
+If in the meantime you need the code to replicate the pipeline, contact me (jure.mur@uni.lu) for support.
+Sorry about this.

 ## Required files
 The below table lists the UK Biobank field IDs that are required for the analyses.